rnc-archive/apple-authentication/README.md

 ---

-**:warning: THIS REPO IS ARCHIVED :warning:**
+**:warning: THIS REPO IS ARCHIVED, IT IS NOT FUNCTIONAL OR UNDER DEVELOPMENT :warning:**

-Development of this package will not continue.

-If you're looking for apple sign in for react native, check out the Expo [implementation](https://github.com/expo/expo/blob/master/packages/expo-apple-authentication) which supports also bare react native projects.
+If you're looking for Apple Sign In for React Native, check out the [expo-apple-authentication](https://github.com/expo/expo/blob/master/packages/expo-apple-authentication).
+This works in both vanilla React Native and managed Expo projects ([as do other Expo SDK APIs](https://blog.expo.io/you-can-now-use-expo-apis-in-any-react-native-app-7c3a93041331)).

-The implementation depends on [unimodules](https://blog.expo.io/you-can-now-use-expo-apis-in-any-react-native-app-7c3a93041331) which are a way to use Expo apis in any RN project.

 ---